 9. Now, add the garam masala powder and water (as per the consistency you like) in this curry.

-10. Cook again on medium flame for 12-15 minutes more.
+10. Cook again on a medium flame for 12-15 minutes more.
 Your chicken curry should be ready.

 11. Check the taste and garnish it with coriander leaves.

-Enjoy this dish with plain rice or any of your favorite Indian breads.
+Enjoy this dish with plain rice or any of your favorite Indian bread.

 Variations for Chicken Curry